If you or someone you know is living with a serious illness and would like to share your experience and perspective, please contact us:

 Our first guest of Season 3 is Sue, who joined us all the way from Australia.
 And although she isn’t our first international guest, nor is she even our first guest from Australia, Sue’s story is certainly a first for us.

 Sue shares with us the moment she found out she had advanced stage cancer, a moment in which she experienced a true Out of Body Experience (OBE) and saw existence from an entirely new perspective.
-To quote Sue, "I realized...this is what it's all about!"
+From that perspective, Sue gained an insight into connection and love that frankly we had never heard before.

 And that’s just the beginning of her story.
 It’s a beautiful conversation filled with as much laughter as tears, and plenty of amazement and insight.